Biden mocks Marjorie Taylor Greene for bashing debt plan after getting $183K PPP loan

 On Thursday, the White House noted in a tweet that Ms Greene herself received $183,504 in federal loan forgiveness as part of the pandemic-inspired Paycheck Protection Program, which she used for funds for her construction company, according to public records.

-The Independent is reaching out to the GOP rep for comment.
+The Independent has reached out to the GOP rep for comment.

 Ms Greene wasn’t the only one the White House singled out for seemingly clashing views on federal loan forgiveness.